rackerlabs/technical-blog/content/blog/2020/2020-07-30-announcing-rackspace-teams-for-government/index.md

 ### How it works

-Organizations generally start with Rackspace Teams for Government to achieve FedRAMP authorization on Rackspace Government Cloud on AWS or when they need help to improve or optimize their existing authorized Rackspace Government Cloud on AWS deployment.
-Customers engage a Pod&mdash;a group of Rackers who are U.S. citizens.
+We provide on-demand access to highly skilled cloud experts to help you with your toughest mission challenges, and we have an extensive background in managed security and compliance.
+Organizations generally leverage Rackspace Teams for Government (AWS) to achieve FedRAMP authorization on Rackspace Government Cloud on AWS or when they need help to improve or optimize their existing authorized Rackspace Government Cloud on AWS deployment.
+However, Rackspace Teams for Government (AWS) is versatile and can be leveraged entirely on its own.
+With Teams, Rackspace Technology is here to help you deliver timely, high-quality AWS cloud solutions in support of your mission.

+Customers engage with a Pod&mdash;a group of Rackers who are U.S. citizens.
 A Pod consists of highly skilled senior and junior Rackers who proactively work with customers to scope, define, and deliver "mini" cloud projects.
 Pod Rackers use the Agile framework for software development and delivery.
 At the beginning